ihucos/plash/README.md

 A plash image refers to the file system of an operating system that was created usually by `plash build`.
 Plash images have a numeric id that can be passed to `plash run` in order to run an image.
 A image that is running may be referred as container.
 You could import a docker image into plash by calling `plash import-docker mydockerimage`.

 ### Plash container
 A plash containers is a Linux processes that was started with the help of plash.
 Typically you start a plash container with the `plash run` subcommand.
-E. G. “plash run 23 cowsay hi”.
+E. G. `plash run 23 cowsay hi`.
 Since plash containers are just Linux processes you can list them with `ps` or `top` and kill them with `kill`.

 ### Plash macro
 A plash macro may also be referred as a build command.
 Macros are instructions used to build images.
 One example is the `apt` macro which installs any given package or packages with the `apt` package manager.
 Internally a macro does nothing more than to emit shell code that is executed when an image is build.
 Use `plash —help-macros` to list all macros.